mansoor-khan-dev/book/README.md

 Our developer guides and APIs have a home of their own now.
-Please find them [here](https://developer.rocket.chat/).

-{% page-ref page="contributors/google-summer-of-code/google-summer-of-code-2021.md" %}
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA2NDc3Mjg0OCwtMTEyNzU4NTYxMV19
+eyJoaXN0b3J5IjpbLTcwMDg2OTM4NCwtMTEyNzU4NTYxMV19
 -->